How Do You Prove Fault in a Pedestrian Accident Case?

 In addition, North Carolina personal injury law follows the doctrine of “contributory negligence,” which means that if the plaintiff is even partially responsible for an accident, he or she cannot recover compensation.

-There are some exceptions to the contributory negligence doctrine in North Carolina that an injury attorney at Riddle & Brantley may be able to use to help strengthen your case, depending on the circumstances.
+There are some exceptions to the contributory negligence doctrine in North Carolina that an injury attorney at Riddle & Riddle may be able to use to help strengthen your case, depending on the circumstances.

 For instance, you may be able to overcome the contributory negligence doctrine if you can prove that the defendant violated the “last clear chance” doctrine.
 This complicated concept essentially means that if the defendant had the “last clear chance” to avoid the accident, he or she could be found liable for the pedestrian accident even if the plaintiff was partially negligent under the doctrine of contributory negligence.